 Conclusion

 Now that you have a solid grasp of isotopes, consider exploring some of the specific applications mentioned in this article.
-Research how isotopes are used in carbon dating, medical imaging, or environmental monitoring.
+And research how isotopes are used in carbon dating, medical imaging, or environmental monitoring.
 Share this article with your friends or colleagues who might find it interesting, and let's continue to unravel the fascinating world of atoms together.